 Legal Help After Being Injured in a DUI Wreck

 If you have been hurt or a loved one has been killed by a drunk driver, you have our deepest sympathies.
 We are here to help those who have been hurt recover from drunk driving injuries by seeking financial compensation in a court of law, and we would like to be there for your family in your time of need, too.
-We proudly serve those who have been injured in DUI crashes caused by other drivers in the Myrtle Beach, Florence, Sumter, Lexington, and Columbia areas, and across the entire state of South Carolina, as well.
+Our drunk driving accident lawyers serve those who have been hurt in DUI crashes caused by other drivers in the Myrtle Beach, Florence, Sumter, Lexington, and Columbia areas, and across the entire state of South Carolina, as well.